- Difference between Red, Brown and Black Henna

 What is the Perfect Consistency to apply the Henna Paste?

 The perfect consistency of henna is not too runny, otherwise, it will smear the colour on the skin.
-The consistency should also not be too thick, because it will be difficult to push the paste through the thin cone opening, which in turn will prevent you from achieving the correct shapes for the henna ornament.
+The consistency should also not be too thick, because it will be difficult to push the paste through the thin cone opening.

 What is the Difference in Applying Jagua compared to Henna?